TO EACH OLIVE – THE NAME Instalation, Video, Photographs

 The third part of the project consists of olives that have been prepared by me.

-- — To Each Olive – the name.
+- – To Each Olive – the Name.
 Solo exhibition.
-Instalation, video, photos.
-Agrippas gallery, Jerusalem, Israel.
+Agrippas 8 Gallery, Jerusalem, Israel.
 Curator: Galina Bleikh.